FNNDSC/pl-img2dcm/README.rst

 Abstract
 --------

-An app to convert an input image to a DICOM file
+An app to convert an input image to a DICOM format

 Description
 -----------

-``img2dcm`` is a *ChRIS ds-type* application that takes in png & dcm files as input and converts png files to dcm files as output
+``img2dcm`` is a *ChRIS ds-type*  is an app that simply converts an input image (jpg/png) to a DICOM format.
+It does require a base/reference DICOM image from which to import the tag header information.

 Usage
 -----